Outlook shared inbox: Everything you need to know

 Remember, the goal is action, not avoidance.
 Don’t postpone decisions on emails.

-Most email platforms offer tools to help manage your inbox.
+Most free email providers offer features to help manage your inbox.
 Filters, folders, and flags can streamline your email experience.
 Explore your email settings - you may just find a feature that will make managing emails a breeze!

 "Work smarter, not harder"